 - Camera and Batteries

-For hiking tips from someone that really knows what they’re talking about, check out Northeast Hikes.
+For hiking tips from someone that is really an expert, check out Northeast Hikes.
 My friend Daren, a fellow Mainer, has been hiking all over New England for years.
 By the way, I highly recommend his books, Open Season and Let's Go For a Ride.

 It is important to be prepared when hiking!
 The NH Fish and Game Department and the White Mountain National Forest have provided tons of great information HERE for safe hiking in NH.
 Here are the ten essential items that you must have for day hikes:

 - Warm Clothing: